muted-se/sites/blog/docs/about.md

 short, concise, honest and most importantly from sounding like posturing.
 But we can always try;

-My name is Joakim Dellrud and I am a IT consultant by day and geek by night.
+My name is Joakim Dellrud and I am a IT individual by day and geek by night.
 I utilize this space to write things I feel like writing about, technology, books and general thoughts that I might have.

 I am a avid proponent of all things Linux with a special love for the philosophy that Opensource represents.
-My operating system of choice is Debian and I do have a server buzzing away at home.
+My operating system of choice is AlmaLinux and I do have a server buzzing away at home.

 ## The philosophy ##
 <div class="grid cards" markdown>